-The 1900 U.S. Census records a variety of professional and managerial occupations among early residents.
+The U.S. Census for 1900 records a variety of professional and managerial occupations among early residents.
 Along the 1800 and 1900 blocks of Carroll Avenue, for example, a wholesale drug company manager, commercial traveler, railroad clerk, bookkeeper, minister, railroad contractor, and a dentist were among heads of households, along with many other clerks and salesmen of various types.
 As reported to the census taker, renters appear to have generally outnumbered owner-occupants.

 Although it appears a number of the first builders that Merriam and Moore sought to attract moved elsewhere within a few years, Horatio G. Coykendall (1840-1906) was representative of a core of long-term residents.
 A native of Illinois and noted railroad contractor for many major lines including the Northern Pacific, he moved to Merriam Park in 1885 from Winnipeg, where he worked on the Canadian Pacific Railroad.
 He was a member of the Merriam Park Presbyterian Church and masonic organizations.
-After about 1891 Coykendall and his wife Marion lived at 1857 Carroll Avenue in a house built by J. J. McDonald (1886).
-His son, G.A., built his own house at 1885 Marshall Avenue and hired architect Louis F. Lockwood and contractor J. J. Booth for the \$3500 project (1900 -10069).
+After about 1891 Coykendall and his wife Marion lived at 1857 Carroll Avenue in a house built by J. J. McDonald (1886, RA-SPC-0481).
+His son, G.A., built his own house at 1885 Marshall

-&lt;sup>88 1913 St. Anthony Avenue (St. Paul Building Permit #18308), for example, was built in two months, as were the other houses in the row.
+&lt;sup>86 1913 St. Anthony Avenue (St. Paul Building Permit #18308), for example, was built in two months, as were the other houses in the row.

-&lt;sup>89 United States Census, Ward 11, 1900.
+United States Census, Ward 11, 1900.

-&lt;sup>90 "H. G. Coykendall," Minneapolis Tribune, 24 March 1906:7.
+88 &quot;H. G. Coykendall," Minneapolis Tribune, 24 March 1906:7.